 Federal army and navy forces continued surrounding Port Hudson, the last Confederate bastion besides Vicksburg on the Mississippi River.
-Rear Admiral David G. Farragut arrived from New Orleans and informed Banks that the Confederates were holding firm against the naval bombardment, but the naval guns would continue firing until the fort was destroyed.
+Rear-Admiral David G. Farragut, commanding the naval branch, informed Major-General Nathaniel P. Banks, commanding the army branch, that the Confederates were holding firm under a steady bombardment, but the naval guns would continue firing until the fort was destroyed.
 Meanwhile, Banks continued advancing his 30,000 Federals against the fort’s land sides north, south, and east.
 Farragut’s fleet would prevent any Confederate escape or reinforcement from the Mississippi.

-By the 25th, Banks had linked two Federal divisions from the south and three from the north, a military maneuver that Napoleon had called the most difficult to execute.
+By May 25, Banks had linked two Federal divisions from the south and three from the north, a military maneuver that Napoleon Bonaparte had called the most difficult to execute.
 Banks had 90 guns against Gardner’s 31.
 Skirmishing soon ensued, resulting in the capture of the Confederate steamers Starlight and Red Chief on the Mississippi.

 With all his men in place, Banks began planning to take Port Hudson by frontal assault.
 He held a council of war on the 26th, during which his commanders expressed reluctance to move so quickly.
 Augur argued in favor of reconnoitering the Confederate defenses a few more days, while Sherman said that since the Confederate supply line had been cut, the enemy could just be bombarded and starved into submission.